datasektionen/bawang-content/en/chapter/lokalbokning/body.md

-# Booking of META

 ## To book META

 To book META please use the booking system at **[bokning.datasektionen.se](http://bokning.datasektionen.se)**.
 If you have any questions, please contact the chapter-house bosses by email, **[lokalbokning@d.kth.se](mailto:lokalbokning@d.kth.se)**.
 The email